-This topic contains 0 replies, has 1 voice, and was last updated by Kojisatz 3 years, 10 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 4 years, 1 month ago by Kojisatz.

 My daughter, Sabra, is having her Bat Mitzvah this Saturday, October 10 and she references Mitch’s book, The Five People You Meet in Heaven, in her speech.
 Sabra really loved the book so I thought you might be interested in how meaningful it was to her!